-The Group has not recognised deferred tax assets in respect of tax losses and impairment of financial and contract assets, and write off of inventories (collectively the "Impairment of Assets") arising from the operation in the PRC as it is not considered probable that future taxable profits will be available against which the losses could be utilised.
+The Group has not recognised deferred tax assets in respect of tax losses of approximately RMB18,342,000 (2020: RMB43,488,000) and other deductible temporary differences of approximately RMB8,241,000 (2020: RMB25,875,000).
+The unused tax losses will be expired in five years from the respective dates of incurrence.
+Deferred tax assets have not been recognised as it is not considered probable that future taxable profits will be available against which the tax losses could be utilised.